cvanelteren/ultraplot/CONTRIBUTING.rst

 Most modern python packages have ``test_*.py`` scripts that are run by `pytest` via continuous integration services like `Travis <https://travis-ci.com>`__ whenever commits are pushed to the repository.
-Currently, proplot's continuous integration includes only the examples that appear on the website User Guide (see `.travis.yml`), and `Luke Davis <https://github.com/lukelbd>` runs additional tests manually.
+Currently, ultraplot's continuous integration includes only the examples that appear on the website User Guide (see `.travis.yml`), and `Casper van Elteren <https://github.com/cvanelteren>` runs additional tests manually.
 This approach leaves out many use cases and leaves the project more vulnerable to bugs.
-Improving proplot's continuous integration using `pytest` and `pytest-mpl` is a *critical* item on our to-do list.
+Improving ultraplot's continuous integration using `pytest` and `pytest-mpl` is a *critical* item on our to-do list.

-If you can think of a useful test for proplot, feel free to submit a pull request.
+If you can think of a useful test for ultraplot, feel free to submit a pull request.
 Your test will be used in the future.

 .. _contrib_docs: